 Fixed Asset Manager (FAM) is a program that is only available with QuickBooks Desktop Premier Accountant, QuickBooks Desktop Enterprise Solutions and QuickBooks Desktop Enterprise Solutions Accountant.
-It is an application that calculates depreciation of fixed assets based on the standard published by IRS.
+It is an application that computes depreciation of fixed assets based on the standard published by IRS.

 This article covers the recommended set up of Fixed Asset Manager along with other information that will aid you to maximize the use of this application.